Chicuelo/odontogram-1/Readme.md

 Currently working on code and docs.

-##Note: For this moment, I'm not integrating any change, please be patient, it's almost done :P
+##Note: In this moment, I'm not integrating any change, please be patient, it's almost done :P